top of page

 Another difference is that AI search doesn’t just give one answer – it refines.
 It might follow up with, ‘Are you looking for someone who also offers strategy sessions?’
 Over time, these platforms learn a user’s preferences, meaning the results get more tailored and personal.

-So, what do the changes to SEO and AIO mean for your creative or purpose-led business?
+So, what do the changes to SEO and AIO/AEO/GEO mean for your creative or purpose-led business?

 First things first – don’t panic.
 The fundamentals of SEO still apply.
-Each page on your website should still have a clear focus keyword (or key phrase), used naturally in your headings, copy, page title and meta description.
+Each page on your website should still have a clear focus keyword (or keyword phrase), used naturally in your headings, copy, page title and meta description.
+And please structure all your pages with proper headers – this is such an important part of SEO, as well as being super helpful for the humans who read your pages.

 Google is focussing more on geographic intent, so make sure you highlight your locality and the areas you serve.
 Adding a line about where you're based to your footer is a really easy way to do this, as well as writing it in the body copy of your home and about pages.